Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 1. Scale economies

 Scale economies are the most obvious advantage of purchasing groups.
-The volume of purchase demands, such as the number of businesses coming together to purchase supplies gives each business access to the scale of economies.
+The volume of purchase demands, such as the number of businesses coming together to purchase supplies, gives each business access to the economies of scale.
 Thus, this leads to increased purchasing power.

 2. Increase negotiation power

 By increasing the predicted purchase volume, purchasing groups can negotiate with suppliers to lower the prices of the goods or services they will acquire.
-The savings are considerable as it ranges from 10 to 35 percent.
+The savings are considerable, as they range from 10 to 35 percent.

 3. Reduces transaction costs